21stcenturyna/21stcenturyna.github.io/index.md

  - your talk abstract (if you would like to give a talk),
  - a letter of support from your supervisor (for early-career researchers), ideally as one PDF.

-The deadline for the early-career bursaries was 28 February 2023.

 ## Conference banquet